smokephisticated/smokephisticated/pages/bowls/bowls.md

 <a target="_blank" href="https://www.dopeboo.com/products/grav-labs-jane-west-5-5-inch-upright-bubbler-pipe?variant=52674448580?aff=43"><img alt="Grav Labs Upright Bubbler Pipe by Jane West" class="img-middle" src="/img/bowls/jane-west-collage.png" /></a>

-Jane West and Grav collaberate to create The Bubbler.
+Jane West and Grav (Formally Grav Labs) collaberate to create The Bubbler.

 So, what makes Jane Wests' rendition of the bubbler so unique?

-For one, Jane sources the world's purest silica, utilizes blue cobalt ore, and backs a crafting team with decades of experience to create the cleanest scientifically engineered borosilicate glass tinted with it's signiture blue hue.
+For one, Jane sources the world's purest silica, utilizes blue cobalt ore, and backs a crafting team with *decades* of experience to create the cleanest scientifically engineered borosilicate glass - tinted with it's signiture blue hue.

 Grav/Jane West's selections all use this impressive glass to ensure their products are highest quality in the market.